tytydraco/yessleep/out/Night_Shift_at_the_Data_Center_A_Giant_Shadow_Chased_Me.md

 I looked back to Jonah and Louis, hoping for some sort of comfort, but neither of them could give me a reassuring look.
 I marched on, hoping that I am making the right choice.

 As soon as I stepped inside the elevator, I felt my temperature drop.
 Almost like going from a hot kitchen into the walk-in freezer.
 Next thing I know, the elevator lights start flickering and the doors close.

 The lights shut off, then quickly came back on.
-The doors were opened, but there was a forest on the other side.
+I was face to face with the thing that grabbed Tom.
+I was angry and scared, I wanted to punch this thing, but I was frozen.
+It was a pale woman with long, pitch black, hair.
+She wore black robes and had tattoos on her hands.
+She smiled, and grabbed me by my shoulders.

+I woke up gasping for air, trying to readjust my body from an almost arctic to normal state.
+I was in a forest.
 This forest looked like someone took a photo of a forest but put it in the grayscale, except the grass.
 The grass was brown and lifeless.

 I noticed on a nearby tree was a carving of one of the protection sigils that Louis put up.
 I decided to start walking in that direction.